bixb922/viper-examples/README.md

 The int() function will return the 4 least significant bytes of the integer, similar to a C language expression: ```x && 0xffffffff```.
 If it is unclear that the input value is in the viper ```int``` range, the value has to be tested before casting.
 But in many practical applications, you can know beforehand the acceptable value ranges, and no additional overhead is incurred.

-In other words, beware: `ìnt()` just truncates values outside of the viper int range chopping off the excessive bytes, no exception raised.
+In other words, beware: `int()` just truncates values outside of the viper int range chopping off the excessive bytes, no exception raised.

 int() casting is very fast in viper code.